Mind the GAP! The Challenges of Scale in Pixel-based Deep Reinforcement Learning: Related Work

 Several works have shown that scaling RL network causes substantial performance degradation due to training instabilities exhibited by the network \citep{hessel2018rainbow,bjorck2021towards,ceron2024mixtures}.
 Although the precise causes of these issues remain unclear, several approaches aim to mitigate them.
 We categorize these methods to architectural methods that alter the standard network architecture and algorithmic methods.

-\paragraph{Scaling through architectural changes} \citet{ceron2024mixtures} integrated a Mixture-of-Experts (MoE) following the encoder in single-task RL networks.
-Their results across multiple domains highlight the effectiveness of this approach for scaling RL, with SoftMoE \citep{puigcerver2024from} outperforming traditional MoE \cite{shazeer2017outrageously}. \citet{willi2024mixture} further demonstrate the applicability of MoE in the multi-task setting. \citet{sokar2025dont} show that replacing the flattened representation of the encoder by tokenized representation that preserves the spatial structure improves performance of scaled networks.
+\paragraph{Scaling through architectural changes} Recent works have investigated architectural modifications to improve the scaling of RL networks. \citet{ceron2024mixtures} integrated a Mixture-of-Experts (MoE) after the encoder in single-task RL networks.
+Their results across multiple domains highlight the effectiveness of this approach for scaling RL, with SoftMoE \citep{puigcerver2024from} outperforming traditional MoE \cite{shazeer2017outrageously}.
+This MoE approach was later extended by \citet{willi2024mixture}, who demonstrated its applicability in the multi-task setting.
+Relatedly, \citet{sokar2025dont} provided insights into why such methods might succeed, showing that replacing the standard flattened representation from the encoder with a tokenized representation that preserves spatial structure significantly improves the performance of scaled networks.
 Another line of research studies replacing dense parameters by sparse ones in both online \citep{graesser2022state,tanrlx2,sokar2022dynamic} and offline RL \citep{arnob2021single}.
 This approach has demonstrated its effectiveness in increasing the learning speed and performance of RL agents.
 Network sparsity is achieved either by starting with a dense network and progressively pruning weights, or by initializing with a sparse network and maintaining a consistent sparsity level throughout training.
 In the latter case, the sparse structure can be kept static or optimized dynamically during training using methods like SET \citep{mocanu2018scalable} and RigL \citep{evci2020rigging}.
 Recently, \citet{ceron2024pruned} showed that gradual magnitude pruning helps in scaling RL networks, leading to improved performance.
-Concurrent works have independently proposed similar approaches to GAP \citep{trumpp2025impoola,kooi2025hadamaxencodingelevatingperformance}, which provides extra evidence for the efficacy of this method.
+Concurrent works have independently proposed similar approaches to GAP \citep{trumppimpoola,kooi2025hadamaxencodingelevatingperformance}, which provides extra evidence for the efficacy of this method.